pandoc/lua-filters/plantuml/readme.md

 This script based on the example "Converting ABC code to music notation" from https://pandoc.org/lua-filters.html

-This script was only tested with markdown to html on a windows environment!
+This script was only tested with markdown to html and Microsoft Word on a Microsoft Windows environment!